You are here

 Accommodation included onboard the Ghan with Private Gold Sleeper Cabin

 Live the outdoor life in relaxed Darwin, a youthful and prosperous city with a smattering of museums and, thanks to the tropical climate, year-round alfresco dining.
 Hunt for an Aboriginal souvenir in the Indigenous art galleries and curio markets, or take a wander around the ornate Chinese Temple.
 If you fancy getting out of the city, there are numerous day trips into the surrounding national parks to consider, from the cooling waterfalls and swimming holes of Litchfield National Park, to the fearsome crocodiles of Crocodylus Park.

 Accommodation at 4* Oaks Darwin Elan Hotel

 A couple of hours outside Darwin, the World Heritage-listed Kakadu National Park is chock-full of Indigenous wildlife, dramatic gorges, rugged escarpments and Aboriginal rock art.
 Spot kangaroos and wallabies, and maybe one of the 26 resident bat species as you sail along the Yellow Water Billabong on your relaxing cruise – but look out for crocodiles!
 Crawl into Kakadu’s caves to take a look at the Aboriginal rock paintings that decorate the walls – there are over 5000 different examples in the park, with the ancient site of Ubirr being one of the most impressive.

-4* Mercure Kakadu Crocodile Hotel
+Accommodation at 4* Mercure Kakadu Crocodile Hotel

 Depart Darwin and return to the UK